-Fig. 3: (a) UV-visible absorption spectra of polymer and (b) AFM image of SRG formation on polymer film (The scan size for all images is 10 mm × 10 mm).
+Fig. 3: (a) UV-visible absorption spectra of polymer and (b) AFM image of SRG formation on polymer film (The scan size for all images is 10 μm × 10 μm × 5 nm).

 In order to prevent the destruction of SRG formation of the film, the exposure time was controlled as short as possible.
 The created interference patterns on the films were used to engraving SRGs is attributed to the two p-polarized laser beams at 532 nm wavelength.
 In this condition, SRG formation was observed on films of polymer.
 As a result, the exposure time of about 15~20 min showed the best SRG.
 Fig. 3b shows AFM images of the SRG formed on the films of polymer, which seem to be regularly spaced sinusoidal surface structures.
 The grating growth rates in the presence of interfering laser beams irradiation were used to analysed the SRG formation and also formed the basis for correlation studies with polymer structures and the irradiation wavelengths.
-The low power DPSS beam at 633 nm was used to probe SRG engraving in a real time mode by measuring the DE of the first-order diffracted beam.
-The SRG formation was studies at room temperature, under ambient condition, as shown in Fig. 4a.
+The low power DPSS beam at 633 nm was used to probe SRG engraving in a real time mode.
+The SRG formation was studies at room temperature, under ambient condition.The thickness of the polymer film was 5 μm and depth of the groves was 5 nm. .
+Diffraction efficiency was measured during SRG formation with respect to the light irradiation time, as shown in Figure 4a.
 The DE is found to be 0.05 % after the 18 min and later it decreases with increase in exposure time of laser, as shown in Fig. 4a.
 So, in order to increase the DE and reduce the exposure time, we prepared the mixture of ILs with polymer, as per our reported work.27 Now we have used this combination of ILs and polymer for the determining the SRG, diffraction efficiency (DE).